Privacy and Security Settings

-Vivaldi’s privacy settings give you solid control to safeguard your private data.
+Vivaldi’s privacy and security settings give you solid control to safeguard your private data.

-By default, each setting has either been enabled or disabled based on what we believe is in our users best interest, but you’ll of course have the option to toggle each setting in Settings > Privacy.
+By default, each setting has either been enabled or disabled based on what we believe is in our users best interest, but you’ll of course have the option to toggle each setting in Settings > Privacy and Security.

 Google Phishing and Malware Protection